7 Steps on How to Prepare For a Job Interview

 For example, you can search for some top jobs on, LinkedIn, Indeed jobs, Glassdoor jobs, and other local recruiting platforms in order to find the best potential role.
 Importantly, take the time to review the job description and highlight what are the job requirements of a candidate.

-After reading the job description, make the list of skills, qualifications, and other personal qualities that you must possess to confidently apply for the job.
+After reading the job description, make a list of skills, qualifications, and other personal qualities that you must possess to confidently apply for the job.

 Notes: list the job requirements criteria in more detail and then highlight the relevant top jobs that are matching your skills, which you should consider to apply for the job.